Crosstons/doptions/README.md

 ## Solution
 dOptions provides a comprehensive solution by enabling users to create and trade options on their own terms, thus ensuring true decentralization and customizability.
 Our protocol supports the creation and trading of both CALL and PUT Options along with Basket Options, allowing users to define their own strike prices, premiums, expiration dates, and quantities.
 This flexibility empowers users to tailor options contracts to their specific needs and trading strategies.

 Additionally, dOptions plans to introduce advanced options types such as Rainbow Options and Barrier Options, further enhancing the trading experience.
-Our integration with Chainlink Price Feeds ensures reliable and accurate price data, both on-chain and off-chain.
+Our integration with Chainlink Price Feeds will ensure reliable and accurate price data, both on-chain and off-chain.
 This integration guarantees that all transactions are based on trustworthy and tamper-proof price information.

 To cater to the growing demand for automated trading strategies, dOptions includes support for AI-driven automation clients.
 These clients enable users to implement and execute automated trading strategies, optimizing their trading activities and maximizing their returns.
 Our current basic automation client is available for users to try, with more advanced versions planned for future releases.